 The White House today reinforced a stark warning to the government of Syria’s Bashar al-Assad against using chemical weapons.

 Last night, the administration announced that the U.S. had detected — quote — “potential preparations” by the regime to use the banned weapons, again.

 Chief foreign affairs correspondent Margaret Warner reports.

-MARGARET WARNER: President Assad was seen today touring a Russian air base just hours after last night’s White House statement.
+President Assad was seen today touring a Russian air base just hours after last night’s White House statement.
 It warned that the Syrian regime would pay a heavy price for launching another chemical attack.

 Today, the Pentagon elaborated, saying the U.S. has seen active preparations for chemical weapons use at Shayrat air base near Homs in Western Syria.

 Nancy Youssef is senior national security correspondent at BuzzFeed.

 The Pentagon told us that they saw evidence of planes that were used to conduct aerial chemical attacks in the past being moved around on Shayrat airfield.
 We also heard reports of chatter happening on the ground in preparation for a possible imminent attack.
 The number of people who knew was so limited, and the message from the White House was so ominous, that it created a real confusion that we are just not used to.